santerijps/programming-language-tutorial/README.md

 # Creating a programming language from scratch

-This project is a tutorial for myself to learn how to create your own programming language.
-Below is a list of things that I would like to try:
+This project is a tutorial for myself to learn how to create my own programming language.
+I decided to write all the code in C. Below is a list of things that I would like to try:

 - a lexer
 - a parser